challeau/my-notes/notes/Devops/kubernetes.md

 Kubernetes can manage and scale stateless applications, such as web apps, mobile backends, and API services, without requiring any additional knowledge about how these applications operate.
 The built-in features of Kubernetes are designed to easily handle these tasks.

-However, **stateful applications**, like databases and monitoring systems, **require additional domain-specific knowledge** that Kubernetes doesn’t have.
+However, **stateful applications**, like databases and monitoring systems, **require additional domain-specific knowledge** that Kubernetes doesn't have.
 It needs this knowledge in order to scale, upgrade, and reconfigure these applications.

-Kubernetes operators **encode this specific domain knowledge** into Kubernetes **extensions** so that it can manage and automate an application’s life cycle.
+Kubernetes operators **encode this specific domain knowledge** into Kubernetes **extensions** so that it can manage and automate an application's life cycle.
 By removing difficult manual application management tasks, Kubernetes operators make these processes **scalable, repeatable, and standardized**.

 For application developers, **operators make it easier to deploy and run the foundation services** on which their apps depend.<br>
 For infrastructure engineers and vendors, **operators provide a consistent way to distribute software** on Kubernetes clusters and **reduce support burdens** by identifying and correcting application problems.